Perpetue237/rag-api-template/README.md

 # rag-api-template
-This repository propose a template to set up and build a RAG-API with docker
+This repository proposes a template to set up and build a GPU-accelerated RAG-API with Docker Compose.

 ## Project Structure